e-celik/cs15l-lab-reports/lab1.md

 ecelik@EkinLaptop:~/lecture1$ pwd
 /home/ecelik/lecture1
 ```
 The command fails, because 'cd' expects a path to a directory as an argument, and README is not a directory, instead, README is a file, specifically a text file.
 It would be impossible to change the directory to a file, because a file does not contain any subdirectories, or other files.
+ERROR

 ## Testing Command: ls
 **No Argument**